To be eligible for the Veterans Exemption, you must meet all veteran status, residency, and ownership requirements.

 - Housing Development Fund Company

-You must be an owner of the property.
+The property must be owned by a veteran, the spouse of a veteran, or the unremarried surviving spouse of a veteran.
 If the property is a life estate or owned by a trust, you must provide additional documentation with your application.

 Life Estates, Trusts, and LLCs

 If you hold a life estate in the property, only the person with the life estate is the owner for Veterans Exemption eligibility purposes.
-You must include a copy of the life estate with the application.
 If within the body of the most recent deed says, "Retained life estate," the person retaining the life estate can apply and receive the exemption if they meet the eligibility requirements.

 A trust is an arrangement that allows an individual or group to manage a property and financial assets.
 A beneficiary or trustee is the person designated as the recipient of funds or property.
 If the property is owned by a trust, only the qualifying beneficiary (trustee) can apply for the exemption.
 The beneficiary should submit a copy of the trust with the application.
 The name of the beneficiary/trustee will be found within the trust documents which should specifically state who has the right to live on the property.